crocdeine/ps3-data-recovery/README.md

 This project helps you:
 1. Decrypt a full disk image using your console's `eid_root_key`.
-2. Analyze or recover user data using `PhotoRec`.
+2. Analyze or recover user data using `PhotoRec` or custom scripts.

 ## Features

 - PS3 disk image decryption (AES-CBC/ECB with correct key and offset).
 - Custom `photorec.sig` file with tailored PS3 file signatures.
+- Alternative Python carving script for unsupported use cases.
+- File verification tool to detect and separate corrupted files.
 - Clean CLI workflow and documentation.

 ---